8 International Economic institutions: IMF, World Bank, UNCTAD

 • Facilitate the expansion and balanced growth of international trade.

-• Promote exchange-rate stability and orderly exchange arrangements; avoid competitive devaluation.
+• Promote exchange-rate stability and orderly arrangements; avoid competitive devaluation.

-• Assist in establishing a multilateral system of payments and eliminating foreign-exchange restrictions.
+• Help establish a multilateral system of payments and eliminate forex restrictions.

-• Provide temporary financial resources to member countries to correct balance-of-payments disequilibria.
+• Provide temporary financial resources to members in BoP difficulty.

-• Reduce the duration and severity of disequilibrium in members’ balances of payments.
+• Reduce the duration and severity of disequilibrium in BoPs.

-Surveillance Annual Article IV consultations; World Economic Outlook and Global Financial Stability Report; bilateral and multilateral monitoring
+Surveillance Annual Article IV consultations; World Economic Outlook (WEO); Global Financial Stability Report (GFSR)

-Lending Short-to-medium-term financing for members in BoP difficulty, conditional on policy adjustment
+Lending Short-to-medium-term financing for BoP problems, with conditionality

-Capacity development Technical assistance and training in fiscal policy, monetary policy, exchange-rate systems, financial-sector supervision, statistics
+Capacity development Technical assistance and training in fiscal, monetary, exchange-rate and financial-sector policy

-Each member’s quota — denominated in SDRs — determines its subscription, voting power and access to financing.
-Quotas are reviewed periodically.
-The five largest quota-holders are USA, Japan, China, Germany and the United Kingdom; India is among the next group.
+Each member’s quota — denominated in SDR — determines its subscription, voting power and access to financing.
+The five largest quota-holders: USA, Japan, China, Germany, UK.
+India is in the next group.

 TipMajor IMF Lending Facilities

-Extended Fund Facility (EFF) Structural BoP problems requiring deeper reforms 3–4 years
+Extended Fund Facility (EFF) Structural BoP problems; 3–4 years

-Flexible Credit Line (FCL) Pre-emptive, no conditionality, for strong-policy economies Renewable
+Flexible Credit Line (FCL) Pre-emptive, no conditionality, strong-policy economies

-India is a founding member.
-India has used IMF resources several times — most notably during the 1991 BoP crisis when a stand-by arrangement and structural-adjustment loan helped bridge the reserve crunch and triggered the LPG reforms.
-India became a creditor, not a debtor, after 2003 and now contributes to IMF resources through the Financial Transactions Plan.
+India was bailed out by IMF during the 1991 BoP crisis through a stand-by arrangement and structural-adjustment loan.
+India became a creditor, not a debtor, after 2003 and contributes to IMF resources through the Financial Transactions Plan (FTP).

-The IBRD, born at Bretton Woods, was joined over time by four sister institutions, together forming the World Bank Group.
-The Group is headquartered in Washington, D.C.
+The IBRD, born at Bretton Woods 1944, was joined over time by four sister institutions, together forming the World Bank Group.
+Headquarters: Washington, D.C..

 TipFive Institutions of the World Bank Group